Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A pair of hot hitters, Shohei Ohtani and Marcus Semien, will be on display when the Los Angeles Angels play the Texas Rangers on Saturday at 9:07 PM ET, at Angel Stadium of Anaheim.
+Brandon Drury and the Los Angeles Angels will take on the Texas Rangers and Jonah Heim at Angel Stadium of Anaheim on Sunday at 4:07 PM ET.

-The Rangers have been listed as -105 moneyline underdogs for this matchup against the favorite Angels (-115).
-The game's total is listed at 8.5 runs.
+The Rangers are +100 moneyline underdogs for this matchup against the favorite Angels (-120).
+The over/under is 9.5 runs for the matchup (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.